analogdevicesinc/msdk/Examples/MAX32650/UART_DMA/README.md

 ## Description

-To demonstrate the use of the UART peripheral, data is sent between two UART ports on the MAX32650.
+To demonstrate the use of the UART peripheral with DMA, data is sent between two UART ports on the MAX32650.

 ## Software